ananace/dotnet-WifiAutologin/README.md

 #     - hook: 'notify-send -i network-wireless-hotspot -u low -a wifi-autologin "WiFi Autologin" "Used data: $DATA_USED / $DATA_TOTAL MB"'
 #       if: 'test -n "$DATA_USED" -a -n "$DATA_TOTAL"'

-# Minimal example, an action will default to clicking the element if nothing else is specified
-"Some Hotel Network":
-  login:
-    # Tick Terms of Service checkbox
-    - '#tosAccept'
-    # Click "Login" button
-    - '#login'

 # SSID-specific configuration
 CaptiveNetwork:
-  # Automatic detection will be attempted if not specified
+  # Will be detected automatically if not specified
   url: 'http://some-login-page.localdomain'

-  # Steps necessary to finish a login, each step has a 5s timeout by default apart from script/sleep steps
+  # Steps necessary to finish a login, will automatically wait for elements to appear
+  # Timeout in seconds can be specified with the value `timeout` - default is 5s
   login:
-    # Wait for the specified element to exist, then scroll it into view
-    - acquire: '.login-box'
     # Enter the given value into the element matching the selector
     - element: '#emailBox'
       input: 'email@example.com'
+    # action: input
     # Run JavaScript
     - script: '$("form#submit-form").submit()'
+    # action: script
     # Wait half a second
     - sleep: 0.5
+    # action: sleep
     # Click the element matching the selector
     - '#actionContinue'
+    # action: click
+    # Wait for DOM to settle
+    - action: settle

   # Steps necessary to discover the available data amount on the network
   # Specified regexes will be matched against the element text, and are expected to capture at least one of avail_mb or used_mb and total_mb